ibadus/42-check-in/README.md

 I tried to comment the code to help people comprehend the process of this small bot.

-Do not use this project for malicious purposes, this wasn't the purpose.
+Do not use this project for malicious purposes.

 ## 🤔 How does it work ?